-One of the most commonly employed lifting guidelines is the National Institute for Safety and Health (NIOSH) Lifting Equation.
+One of the most commonly employed lifting guidelines is the Revised Work Practices Guide for Manual Lifting, published by the National Institute for Occupational Safety and Health (NIOSH).
 The lifting equation proposed by NIOSH provides a method for computing a maximum weight limit for manual lifting.
 Regardless, the recommended maximum weight to be lifted, under perfect lifting conditions, is 51 pounds or 23 kilograms.

-Other guides include the Australian National Standard for Manual Tasks and its related Codes of Practice.
+Other guides currently in use include the Australian Occupational Health and Safety Commission's Standard for Manual Handling.
 This guide is built on the premise that the risk of back injury increases as the weight of the load increases.
 The code states that the back is most vulnerable to injury when loads over 4.5 kg are handled from a seated position or when loads over 16 kg are handled from positions other than seated.
 Fifty-five kilograms is the maximum weight a single individual may be required to lift under certain conditions.